 - A duplicate entry on the IPT register occurs through an insurer being registered more than once, for example at separate locations.

-- If there is an exact match between the details of the two attempted registrations, the attempted duplicate registration will be rejected automatically at CCU.
-The CCU system includes a spelling match of the trading names to confirm any duplications.
+- If there is an exact match between the details of the two attempted registrations, the attempted duplicate registration will be rejected automatically at BTOps.
+The BTOps system includes a spelling match of the trading names to confirm any duplications.

 - However, if there is a slight difference between two entries (including, for example, the addition of the word ‘the’), this will not be picked up by the computer.

-- In addition to the computerised checks, a manual check is also made by CCU of all registrations, which should detect any obvious duplications.
+- In addition to the computerised checks, a manual check is also made by BTOps of all registrations, which should detect any obvious duplications.